theaffable/cinema-recruitment-task/README.md

 If you want to run the app separately (i.e. inside IntelliJ) add this env variable to your run configuration:
 `SPRING_DATASOURCE_URL=jdbc:postgresql://localhost:5432/cinema`
-By default, the application points to a database running in docker, that's why we have to use localhost here
+The database might still be running inside a docker container, but the app itself is now launched outside of docker compose network - that's why we point it towards localhost.

 ### API documentation
 Full API documentation is located in [/docs/api.yml](https://raw.githubusercontent.com/theaffable/cinema/refs/heads/main/docs/api.yaml).
 You can use [Swagger Editor](https://editor-next.swagger.io/) to view it